remix-run/remix-website/data/posts/remix-i18n.md

 I've written a [separate article about remix-i18next][smashing-i18n-article-remix-i18next] if you're interested in learning more about how exactly you can use remix-i18next with code snippets.

-However, the remix-i18next approach requires installing several additional npm modules and maintaining translation JSON files at the source code level.
+Note, the remix-i18next approach requires installing several additional npm modules and maintaining translation JSON files at the source code level.
 It'll require some effort to implement localized sub-directories.
-Consider the next approach if you want content editors to take more responsibility to help us with content tasks.
+Consider the next approach if you want content editors to take more responsibility to help you with content tasks.

 ### 2. A combination of Remix & CMS